 Sin is NOT God's will.
 To say that everything is the will of God makes God responsible for sin!
-James 1:13-17 makes it clear that each person is responsible for all his or her sinful choices and God only gives good gifts.
+James 1:13-17 makes it clear that man is responsible for all his sinful choices and God only gives good gifts.